piyush0810/rajatbansalportfolio/index.md

 ---

 # Rajat Bansal & Associates
 Rajat Bansal & Associates is a firm of Company Secretaries, established in 2021, aiming to provide quality services for its client.
-Mr Rajat Bansal, Associate Member of Institute of Institute of Companies Secretaries of India, is the Founder of Rajat Bansal & Associates(RBA).
+Mr Rajat Bansal, Associate Member of Institute of Companies Secretaries of India, is the Founder of Rajat Bansal & Associates(RBA).